 - What the Hell, Hero?: Agni the fire god doesn't just carry Sita out of the fire personally; he ropes in two more deities to deliver an epic WTHH to Rama.

-- Also done by his own children in song form.
+- Also done by his own children in the form of sarcastic praise.